pavanKumarKR2000/jwt-authentiaction/README.md

-# jwt-authentiaction using react.js , tailwind css , node.js and mongodb
+# jwt-authentiaction using react.js , tailwind css ,mantine ui, node.js and mongodb

 - To run the frontend locally navigate to frontend directory and execute `npm i` and `npm run client` in the root directory.
 - To run the server locally execute `npm i` and `npm run server` in the root directory.